MasteryEducation/SecuritiesExamsMastery.ca/content/csc/11/5/index.md

 - [ ] Office of the Superintendent of Financial Institutions (OSFI).
 - [ ] IIROC.

-> **Explanation:** The CSA is an umbrella organization of provincial and territorial regulators in Canada, drafting consistent regulations across the country.
+> **Explanation:**( The CSA is an umbrella organization of provincial and territorial regulators in Canada, drafting consistent regulations across the country.)

----

 ### How does daily “marking to market” work for futures contracts?